 However, the drawback of this leaky bucket algorithm is that it rigidly controls the rate to one fixed value irrespective of the speed of incoming packets.
-When large bursts of traffic arrive, the fixed value of data rate of output should also be increased.
+When large bursts of traffic arrive, the fixed value of the data rate of output should also be increased.

-It is a variant of leaky bucket algorithm.
+It is a variant of the leaky bucket algorithm.
 The same procedure follows for regulation of speed.
 The only difference is that the bucket is filled with tokens at a certain rate.

 A packet has to grab a token and destroy it to leave the bucket.
 Hence, packets are never lost.
-The packets only have to wait till a packet is available and then they leave the bucket.
+The packets only have to wait until a packet is available and then they leave the bucket.

 This is used for the production of varying output rates since we can regulate the rate of production of tokens in accordance with the burst or speed of incoming traffic.